NYC gunman bought his rifle from his boss in Las Vegas

 Police were preparing for a funeral Thursday for Officer Didarul Islam.
 A member of the force for over three years, he was killed while working, in uniform, at a department-approved second job providing security for the building.

-Funeral arrangements for the fourth victim, investment firm executive Wesley LePatner, haven't been made public.
+Funeral arrangements for Etienne and the fourth victim, investment firm executive Wesley LePatner, haven't been made public.

 An NFL employee who was badly wounded in the attack is expected to survive.